oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 1. After clicking the Migrate button in the Solution Report, Copilot chat window will be opened with Agent Mode.
 1. In Copilot chat window, click **Continue** repeatedly to confirm each tool action.
 The Copilot Agent uses various tools to facilitate application modernization.
 Each tool's usage requires confirmation by clicking the `Continue` button.
-1. After each step, please manually input a response to confirm and proceed.
+1. After each step, please manually input "Continue" to confirm and proceed.
 1. Click **Continue** to confirm to run **Java Application Build-Fix** tool.
 This tool will attempt to resolve any build errors, in up to 10 iterations.
 1. After the Build-Fix tool begins, click **Continue** to proceed and show progress and migration summary.
 1. Review the proposed code changes and click **Keep** to apply them.